Chapter 3 – Define “Good” (Your First Validators)

 - Add a budget (“at most 3 suggestions”) and a policy (“must include at least 1 code owner when touching protected paths”).

-Consider your generated directory contains not just
+Consider a generated directory that contains JSON,

-type of validation:
+validation:

 .pyfiles:black(linter),mypy(type checker).jsonfiles:jsonschema(schema validator).mdfiles:markdownlint(style checker)